Yashica T3 Point & Shoot Camera - A blast from the past.

 Things that I found slightly annoying.

-When shooting it is loud, the film advance does whine, this noise wont kick in until you let go of the shutter release.
-Secondly as mentioned is during bright conditions I really struggled to see the green light telling me the lens was in focus, trying to find the half press also at times I fully pressed it all the way.
+When shooting it is a loud, the film advance does whine, this noise wont kick in until you let go of the shutter release.
+Secondly as mentioned is during bright conditions I really struggled to see the green light telling me the lens was in focus, trying to find the half press also at times I fully pressed it all the way taking a photo.
 Thirdly is there is no option to manually set the film iso, meaning you cant over or under expose ( push or pull ) a frame if needed.
 Fourth the viewfinder is small.

 Forgetting all that, over the two rolls of film I shot I walked away with around 75% of the images usable, I lost a couple due to developing.
 During bright conditions it produced some really nice crisp photos.
-This camera I something I shall be treasuring into the future.
+This camera I something I shall be treasuring into the future well past 2026.